V11 Torque Drive

 Dyson vacuums are some of the most coveted home appliances, but with variable prices and a large range of models, it can be hard to know whether you're getting a good deal.

-This extra-large cordless vacuum cleaner from Dyson has the same auto-adjusting suction technology and digital countdown display as the V11 Absolute, but has a larger 2-litre dust container and a wider 31cm floor head.
+This extra-large cordless vacuum cleaner from Dyson has the same auto-adjusting suction technology and digital countdown display as the V11 Absolute, but a larger two-litre dust container and a wider 31cm floor head.
 This is bigger than many cordless rivals, which have an average dust capacity of around 0.8 litres.

-You also get a dizzying array of extra tools and accessories with this model, including an additional 'soft roller' floor head for hard-floor cleaning, a crevice and dusting tool, a wide nozzle, a mini turbo tool, a long crevice nozzle, a flexible tube and hinged tube attachment, and a mini soft dusting brush.
+You also get a dizzying array of extra tools and accessories with this model, including an additional soft roller floor head for hard-floor cleaning, a crevice and dusting tool, a wide nozzle, a mini turbo tool, a long crevice nozzle, a flexible tube and hinged tube attachment, and a mini soft dusting brush.

 Whether it's Amazon Prime day, Black Friday or a bank holiday sale, here are the prices you should look out for if you're scouring the sales.